Robert Wilmot-Horton: Family

 Wilmot-Horton married Anne Beatrix Horton, daughter and co-heiress of Eusebius Horton, of the Catton Hall estate in Derbyshire, in 1806.
-Her beauty inspired Lord Byron to write a poem She Walks in Beauty after they first met at a party in June 1814.
-They had four sons and three daughters.
+Her beauty inspired Lord Byron to write the poem "She Walks in Beauty" after they first met at a party in June 1814.
+They had four sons and three daughters, one of whom, Emily, married Robert Curzon, 14th Baron Zouche.

-In 1823 he inherited the Catton Hall estate on the death of his father-in-law and pursuant to the latter's will added Horton as a second surname.
+In 1823, Wilmot inherited the Catton Hall estate on the death of his father-in-law and pursuant to the latter's will added Horton as a second surname.

 Death and legacy

-Wilmot-Horton died at Sudbrooke Park, Petersham, in May 1841, aged 56, and was succeeded in the baronetcy by his eldest son, Robert.
+Wilmot-Horton died at Sudbrook Park, Petersham, in May 1841, aged 56, and was succeeded in the baronetcy by his eldest son, Robert.

+Horton Township in Ontario, Canada, was named after Wilmot-Horton.

 Horton Plains was named after Wilmot-Horton in 1834 by Lt William Fisher of the 78th (Highlanders) Regiment of Foot and Lt.
 Albert Watson of the 58th (Rutlandshire) Regiment of Foot.

-Horton Place in Colombo was named after the governor.
+Horton Place in Colombo and Horton Plains National Park was named after the governor.

 His memorial is located in St John the Baptist's Church, Croxall.